adonisjs/v6-docs/content/docs/http/response.md

 ### Redirect back to the previous page

-You might want to redirect the user back to the previous page during form submissions in case of validation errors.
+You might want to redirect the user to the previous page during form submissions in case of validation errors.
 You can do that using the `redirect.back` method.

 ```ts
 response.redirect().back()